 “Michaela Steinhauer, whose subtle voice is a breath of fresh air, is not only a singer to look out for, but an arranger with a vision that brings sensibilities of her native Germany and fuses them with jazz in a tasteful seamless fashion that truly exemplifies the universality of this American art form.” – JD Walter

 Music?
 “It’s my life: give me a microphone, and I am where I belong,” says Michaela “Misha” Steinhauer about the art she loves.

-That microphone may be in New York, where this witty and energetic jazz singer, composer, and arranger lives and recorded her latest CD; in Moscow, where she worked for 14 years; or in her native country of Germany, where she started singing before she could even walk, as family lore has it.
+That microphone may be in New York or in Moscow, where this witty and energetic jazz singer, composer, and arranger recorded her latest CDs and worked for almost two decades; or in her native country of Germany, where she started singing before she could even walk, as family lore has it.

 Misha is all about using her versatile voice to transcend musical limitations.
 By writing her own songs or stripping the musical dust off well-known jazz standards, German hits of the 1930s, pop songs or – inspired by her Protestant background – even church hymns, she reharmonizes them to create her own jazz sound: “You can’t really pigeonhole me,” says Misha, as she tries to explain her style, “It’s safe to say that my music is joyfully jazzy and that I use my voice not only to communicate lyrics but as an instrument in its own right.”